bzutta/Foresight/README.md

 Newer versions have been developed using mutli-model ensembles in R and Google Earth Engine.

 The 250 m spatial resolution version of Peru and Colombia deforestation risk using Maxent (version 1.0) are available here.
-The 250 m spatial resolution version Peruvian Amazon deforestation risk using a multi-model ensemble in R (version 2.0) is now available.
+The 250 m spatial resolution version of Peruvian Amazon deforestation risk using a multi-model ensemble in R (version 2.0) is now available.

-Please contact bzutta@greenbluesolutions.com for higher resolution versions and frequent updates on deforestation risk and wildfire risk.
+Please contact bzutta@greenbluesolutions.com for higher resolution versions (100 m and 30 m) and monthly updates on deforestation risk and wildfire risk. www.greenbluesolutions.com